 A shake-up of VAT rules could impact the cash flow of 150,000 small and medium businesses in the UK construction sector, many of whom are covered by the Construction Industry Scheme (CIS).

-Read this article to make sure you don’t get caught out – it covers details about the new domestic reverse charge, offers tips to help you prepare for it, and there’s also a refresher on the CIS and how it works.
+Read this article to make sure you don’t get caught out – it covers details about the new domestic reverse charge, offers tips to help you with it, and there’s also a refresher on the CIS and how it works.

-Introduction of the domestic reverse charge for construction…
+Introduction of the VAT domestic reverse charge for construction

 For almost 50 years, UK suppliers have accounted for their own VAT.
 Many small and medium-sized enterprises (SMEs) use VAT payments from customers as a source of working capital before sending the funds to HMRC.

-The UK government is rolling out a reverse charge initiative aimed at tackling fraud totalling millions of pounds per year.
-This is caused when suppliers claim back VAT from main contractors but ‘disappear’ before repaying sums to HMRC.
+On 1 March 2021, the UK government rolled out a reverse charge initiative aimed at tackling fraud totalling millions of pounds per year.

 The changes also apply to goods, where those supplies are provided alongside services specified in the CIS.
 This will see many more businesses affected than first thought.

-It is anticipated that the firms most directly affected will be those which supply services to main contractors, or that operate through recruitment agencies or umbrella companies.
+It’s anticipated that the businesses most directly affected by the building and construction legislation will be those which supply services to main contractors, or that operate through recruitment agencies or umbrella companies.

 How does the domestic reverse charge work?

-Suppliers will no longer be required to claim or receive VAT payments from their main contractor customers.
+Suppliers are no longer required to charge or receive VAT from their main contractor customers.

-From 1 October 2019, for impacted suppliers, subcontractors will need to issue domestic reverse charge VAT invoices to main contractors, which must include wording that reverse VAT rules apply and that the customer must account for the VAT.
+Now, for impacted suppliers, subcontractors need to issue domestic reverse charge VAT invoices to main contractors, which must include wording that reverse VAT rules apply and that the customer must account for the VAT.

 This requirement applies through the supply chain until main contractors sell to end users (clients) who do not sell on services.